-Dispersion technique -

-- (1) Any technique designed to affect the concentration of a pollutant in the ambient air by: - a.
-Using that portion of a stack which exceeds good engineering practice stack height; - b.
-Varying the rate of emission of a pollutant according to atmospheric conditions or ambient concentrations of that pollutant; or - c.
-Increasing final exhaust gas plume rise by manipulating source process parameters, exhaust gas parameters, stack parameters or combining exhaust gases from several existing stacks into one (1) stack; or other selective handling of exhaust gas streams so as to increase the exhaust gas plume rise; and
+File #: 220226, Version: 2 Diena rsion technique - Dispe sion technique - (1) Any technique designed to affect the concentration of a pollutant in the ambient air by: a.
+Using that portion of a stack which exceeds good engineering practice stack height; b. polluta Varying the rate of emission of a pollutant according to atmospheric conditions or ambient concentrations of that ent; or Increasing final exhaust gas plume rise by manipulating source process parameters, exhaust gas parameters, stack eters or combining exhaust gases from several existing stacks into one (1) stack; or other selective handling of st gas streams so as to increase the exhaust gas plume rise; and (2) This definition does not include: a.
+The reheating of a gas stream, following use of a pollution control system, for the purpose of returning the gas to the temperature at which it was originally discharged from the installation generating the gas stream;